adhritmukkavilli-sketch/Adhrit-BSE-Portfolio/index.md

 Plans after First Milestone
 - Connecting a battery directly to the motor driver for more speed
 - Adding a screen that displays the way its moving or like a message
-- Adding LED lights that change color in different directions
 - Adding Sound effects with DFPlayer Mini